 See Form #847 for stationary sawmill foot anchor locations.
 See Form #359 for stationary sawmill with bed extension foot anchor locations.
+See Form #542 for complete electric sawmill installation instructions.

 NOTE: Make sure the unit is level before securing.
 It IS possible to twist the mill frame by jacking one foot higher than the others.